singator/grouper/mytesting/paper.md

 The final author of this paper teaches an interdisciplinary course together with a colleague from the English Language department.
 Students first learn about data science and linguistics in lectures.
 Then, in small groups, they discuss chosen topics from the viewpoint of linguistics and data science/statistics.
 As such, it is necessary to create groups with a good balance of Data Science and Statistics (dsds) majors, and non-dsds majors.

 The table below shows a manual breakdown of 24 students in a tutorial class, into 5 discussion groups.
-On the left two columns, we see the result of a manual allocation.
-On the two right-most columns, we observe the result of assignment from the DBA model using `grouper`.
+The left two columns describe the result of manual assignment.
+And the two right-most columns describe the result of assignment using the DBA model in `grouper`.

 |          | manual_assigned |          | grouper_assigned |          |
 |----------|-----------------|----------|------------------|----------|